Nang Rong, Thailand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. It's important that you pick the correct type.
-Most adapters currently available are just plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types A, B, C and O. Make sure to pick the necessary type.
+A lot of adapters currently sold are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 Airplane phone mount